jacobrobertsdev/take-home/instructions.md

 - Api Usage in a frontend environment using JavaScript

 ### Objective
-This simple eccomerce site shows a list of 20 items in 4 categories.
-Your task is to add a new feature to the site.
-Please see `end-goal.mp4` to see what the site should look like after you create the feature.
-The Feature requested is a category selection feature.
-The end result will have a button for each category served by the API.
-When clicked, each button should update the content of the product grid to show only products in that category.
+Your task is to add a category selection feature to this simple ecommerce site, which displays a list of 20 items across 4 categories.
+The final result should include a button for each category provided by the API.
+When a button is clicked, the product grid should update to display only the products within the selected category.
+Refer to `end-goal.mp4` for a visual representation of the expected outcome.

+### AI Restrictions
+This take home assessment is meant to provide a good understanding of _your_ programming and development skills.
+We ask that you refrain from using any sort of AI generated solutions or code in the completion of this project.
+While AI is quickly becoming a vital part of a developers tool kit, a developer suited for this role should not need AI assistance to complete this simple task.
+The assessment is intentionally simple and basic to respect your time.
+We ask that you respect this descision and refrain from using AI assistance.

 ### Resources
 - API docs: https://fakestoreapi.com/docs